rcalme/svg-to-stl/README.md

 svg-to-stl makes use of a number of other open source projects:
 * [three.js] - For WebGL rendering of a 3D scene
 * [D3] - For converting SVG paths into three.js geometries
+* [flatten.js] - For applying all heirarchical transforms in an SVG to its paths
 * [ThreeCSG] - For [Constructive Solid Geometry] support
 * [STLExporter] - For converting a three.js geometry into an ASCII STL file
 * [Spectrum] - For a javascript color-picker